simplenote-vim/simplenote.vim/README.md

 since YYYY-MM-DD, the third option shows passing a comma separated list of tags;
 this will only list notes which have at least one of those tags.
 This opens a new scratch buffer with a line-wise listing of your notes.
-With `let g:SimplenoteListHeight=X` set, the scratch buffer will come up X lines tall.
+With `let g:SimplenoteListSize=X` set, the scratch buffer will come up X lines tall.
-Alternatively when `let g:SimplenoteVertical=1` is set, it is opened as a vertical rather than horizontal split window.
+Alternatively when `let g:SimplenoteVertical=1` is set, it is opened as a vertical rather than horizontal split window and `g:SimplenoteListSize=X` sets the width of the list index.
 You can then navigate through the with the arrow keys and enter a note on hitting `Return`.
 Now that you see the content of the note, you can interact with this specific note: